Sustainable integrated transport - connecting communities locally, regionally and nationally

 The reopened railway would provide vital community connectivity as well as sustainably providing access to the National Park.

-Planning consents require a replacement trail to be constructed within the National Park as part of the reinstatement of the railway.
+Planning Policy mandates an acceptable replacement trail to be constructed within the National Park as part of the reinstatement of the railway.

-We are working on exciting proposals to create an enhanced experience for visitors to the Peak District National Park.
-This will enable connectivity with the stations along the route, and also provides improved access to other trails and footpaths.
+We are working on exciting proposals to create a 'world class experience' for visitors to the Peak District National Park.
+This will enable footpath and trail connectivity with the stations along the route and providing investment in improved access to other trails and footpaths.

 SUSTAINABILITY